Trace-free characters and abelian knot contact homology I: Application of the trace-free slice to abelian knot contact homology

-We notice that the generator of $\I_{D_K}$ is symmetric on the indices $j$ and $k$ for the same reason as the fundamental relations (F2).
-Indeed, we have
+Each generator of $\I_{D_K}$ is symmetric in the indices $j$ and $k$, for the same reason as the fundamental relations {\rm (F2)}:

-Now, degree 0 the abelian knot contact homology is defined as follows: \begin{definition}[degree 0 abelian knot contact homology (cf. Proposition 4.7 in \cite{Ng2})] With the above setting, degree $0$ abelian knot contact homology $HC_0^{ab}(K)$ of a knot $K$ is defined to be the quotient polynomial ring $\A_n^{ab}/\I_{D_K}$:
+We are now ready to define degree $0$ abelian knot contact homology. \begin{definition}[degree 0 abelian knot contact homology] Under the above setup, the degree $0$ abelian knot contact homology $HC_0^{ab}(K)$ of a knot $K$ is defined by